-Incentive distribution rights represent the right to receive increasing percentages (15%, 25% and 50%) of quarterly distributions from levels have been achieved.
+Incentive distribution rights represent the right to receive increasing percentages (15%, 25% and 50%) of quarterly distributions from operating surplus after the minimum quarterly distribution and the target distribution levels have been achieved.
 Our general partner currently holds the incentive distribution rights, but may transfer these rights separately from its general partner interest.